-2 See also Geneva Convention IV, art.
+&lt;sup>1 See also Geneva Convention IV, art.
 47 regarding puppet governments.

-- 2. The United Kingdom's admits that it will cede the Chagos Archipelago to Mauritius once its military objectives there were achieved. - 3.
-Mauritius and not the United Kingdom is recognized by the United Nations as sovereign in the Chagos Archipelago. - 4.
-The United Kingdom admits that its treatment of the Chaggosians violated international law and that their resettlement rights remain but cannot be acted upon while the US base at Diego Garcia is active.
-There is no question the removal and continuing statutory exile of the Chagossians, including Nourrice and Prosper, was forcible and without any justification and was based solely on their ethnicity as Chagossians. - 5.
-In the ICJ oral proceedings, the United Kingdom reiterated that it "fully accepts that the manner in which the Chagossians were removed from the Chagos Archipelago, and the way they were treated thereafter, was shameful and wrong, and it deeply regrets that fact".
-(ICJ ¶116) - 6.
-The United Nations General Assembly position is that the Chagos Archipelago be immediately decolonized and the British Indian Ocean Territory is delegitimized and a legal nullity.
+3. Mauritius and not the United Kingdom is recognized by the United Nations as sovereign in the Chagos Archipelago.

+4. The United Kingdom admits that its treatment of the Chaggosians violated international law and that their resettlement rights remain but cannot be acted upon while the joint base at Diego Garcia is active.
+There is no question the removal and continuing statutory exile of the Chagossians, including Nourrice and Prosper, was forcible and without any justification, carried out and enforced by MOD personnel and was based solely on their ethnicity as Chagossians.

+5. In the ICJ oral proceedings, the United Kingdom reiterated that it "fully accepts that the manner in which the Chagossians were removed from the Chagos Archipelago, and the way they were treated thereafter, was shameful and wrong, and it deeply regrets that fact".
+(ICJ ¶116)

+6. The United Nations General Assembly position is that the Chagos Archipelago be immediately decolonized and the British Indian Ocean Territory is delegitimized and a legal nullity.

+7. When Chagossians are permitted under apartheid laws to temporarily visit the Chagos Archipelago, they are accompanied and chaperoned by uniformed members of the British occupying forces (BFBIOT).